LEEYEONSU/pytorch--Resnet/README.md

 - Optimizer
   - SGD
   - Learning Rate
-    - Start wigh 0.1 divede it by 10 at 32k and 48 iterations
+    - Start weight 0.1 divide it by 10 at 32k and 48k iterations
   - Weight decay : 1e-4
   - momentum : 0.9